 The Gorsuch staff works hard to ensure that your evening program is as much fun as your daytime program.
-Tuesday evening your camp staff will en-tertain you with the opening campfire.
-Wednesday evening we will observe vespers in Dan's Palace, followed by the marble tournament, horseshoes, and chess and checkers with the staff.
-Webelos only can also participate in the rock wall as well as spend time out at the BB and Archery Range to complete their Shooting Sports Awards.
-Thursday evening is open program.
+During the evening we will have the opening campfire, a not to be missed experience with the staff putting on guite a show..We will also observe vespers in Dan's Palace one evening, followed by the marble tournament, as well as chess and checkers with the staff.
+Webelos only will also be able to participate in the rock wall.
+On Wednesday evening we will host an open program evening.
 Please feel free to invite your families to come out and enjoy Camp Gorsuch on this night as the extra adults will allow each Scout to choose the activities they want to participate in the most.
 The BB and Archery Ranges as well as Waterfront will be open, and require an adult leader with each group of Scouts.
 There will be other activities open including a field game, that will not require adults to be present.